PaolaElizalde/Mouslide/README.md

 Each for each button.

 CONNECTIONS:
-On the code and on the diagram Diagrama de Conexiones.jpg
+On the code and on the diagram Mouslide_bb.jpg